top of page

 Beyond the Prototype - Building Your 2026 Legacy

 "A successful project isn't finished when the furniture is in the room.
-It’s finished when the developer sees the ROI and the brand manager sees their vision perfectly executed.
+It’s finished when the developer and the ownership group sees the ROI and the brand manager sees their vision perfectly executed.
 That’s the JSM standard." - Jolene Braasch, Senior Designer at JSM

 Spacious hotel lobby with modern seating, vibrant cushions, large ceiling lights, and a coffee station.
 Relaxed, welcoming atmosphere.